This document is also available in PDF (863 KB) [help with PDF files]

 - As stated in the Customs Act, means the unique identification number issued by the Minister either under subsection 12.1(4) or before the coming into force of that subsection.

-- A number of separate shipments grouped together by a consolidator or freight forwarder and shipped to an agent or a freight forwarder as one shipment under one bill of lading and reported to Customs on one cargo control document.
+- A number of separate shipments grouped together by a consolidator or freight forwarder and shipped to an agent or a freight forwarder as one shipment under one bill of lading and reported to the CBSA on one cargo control document (CCD).

-- Taken from the Customs Act ss.2(1).
-Any vehicle, aircraft or water-borne craft or any other contrivance that is used to move persons or goods.
+- Any vehicle, aircraft or water-borne craft or any other contrivance that is used to move persons or goods.

 - The process whereby a consolidated shipment is divided into individual shipments consigned to various consignees.